ganyuss/EditorPlus/Assets/EditorPlus/README.md

 ## Overview

-Editor Plus is a Unity plugin to add functionnalities to the the Unity editor.
+Editor Plus is a Unity plugin to add functionalities to the the Unity editor.

 The goal is to facilitate work with project assets, and improve the overall editor experience.
 It has some new editor features right out of the box, but also let you write your own, in a more convenient fashion than what Unity does.